 Blake was a finalist in the Bass Europe competition and in the International Society of Bassists competition.
 He received Governor’s Citations from Maryland, garnering three Individual Artist Awards from the Maryland State Arts Council – for composition in 2018 and 2012, and for performance in 2015.

 Sharing music through education, Meister served on the faculty of the Peabody Conservatory of Music – the nation’s oldest conservatory – for a decade, teaching lessons and courses.
 Before that, he began on faculty and as program director for the Peabody Preparatory division.
 There, he founded a robust, productive jazz department.
 Today, he is building community through teaching, as classical bass faculty at Northern Virginia Community College and a Strings Teaching Artist for the Baltimore Symphony Orchestra’s Orchkids.

-Born and raised in Philadelphia, Meister began on electric bass, later honing his skills on the double bass and piano in college.
-A member of the first full class to matriculate to Peabody’s jazz studies department, he attracted attention as a student, receiving both the Alice and Leary Taylor and Richard Franko Goldman awards in performance, as well as multiple development grants.
-He went on to earn a master’s degree in orchestral studies at Catholic University’s Benjamin T. Rome School of Music, under a full-tuition scholarship.
-Before joining the Peabody Conservatory faculty, Meister began as faculty and co-coordinator in the preparatory division, helping to create a more comprehensive jazz studies program.
+Born and raised in Philadelphia, Meister began on the electric bass, entering college with virtually no experience on the double bass.
+Part of the first full class to matriculate to the jazz department at Peabody, he received multiple awards in performance.
+Progressing quickly, he went on to earn a master’s degree in orchestral studies at Catholic University’s Benjamin T. Rome School of Music, on a full-tuition scholarship.